pimoroni/flotilla-pre/macosx/README.md

 The new Daemon and Flotilla Dock Firmware speak 115200baud serial instead of 9600, they both need updating together.

 To update your Dock, run ./update in the dock-firmware folder and follow the instructions.

+#Launching Flotilla/Rockpool

+Once your dock firmware is up-to-date, and you have copied the Rockpool app from the disk image to your hard drive, simply double-click it.
+This will launch the Flotilla daemon and open the brand spanking new Rockpool web interface for you to toy around with.
+Enjoy!